 3. Define your terms.
-Clearly define any important individuals, terms, or actions, but start with definitions that currently exist.
+Clearly define any important individuals, terms, or actions, but use the Policy Glossary to start with definitions that currently exist.
 In particular, define terms that are not generally understood or that have a meaning that is specific or important to the policy.
 Do not assume the reader has the same level of understanding of the subject-matter as you, as a policy owner.

 4. Use plain language.
 Be direct.
 Be specific.
 Policies that are unclear, unnecessarily complex, or ambiguous can be easily misunderstood, misinterpreted, and improperly applied.
 Use plain, clear language that can be easily understood by most readers the first time they read it.
 Be direct.
 Avoid jargon, passive voice, and shorthand, and clearly indicate specific actions and actors.